miraland-labs/solarti-program-library/docs/src/stake-pool/cli.md

 As the output says, the `set-funding-authority` can be used to modify or remove the deposit authority.

-As long as the deposit authority is set, SOL and stake deposits must be signed by `4SnSuUtJGKvk2GYpBwmEsWG53zTurVM8yXGsoiZQyMJn`, so no one else can participate in the pool.
+As long as the deposit authority is set, MLN and stake deposits must be signed by `4SnSuUtJGKvk2GYpBwmEsWG53zTurVM8yXGsoiZQyMJn`, so no one else can participate in the pool.
 As mentioned earlier, this feature does not prohibit withdrawals, so anyone with pool tokens will still be able to withdraw from the pool.